OlanrewajuHammed/LITA_Class_Documentation/README.md

 ### Basic Excel Function
 #### Data Analysis
 The aim of this phase was to perform data manipulation tasks in other to answer questions on different aggregate using different code.
-Functions were used based used at differinclude;
+Functions were used based used at include;
 1. overall aggregate;
  - Sum, Average, Max, Min, Count, CountA, Large, Small
 ```